AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 still holds.
 This is something that needs to be verified manually.
-In many cases, it's not possible, in which case the best solution is to re-raise an exception at the end of the handler in order to avoid getting the control flow back to regular SPARK code (which would otherwise render the prove void).
+In many cases, it's not possible, in which case the best solution is to re-raise an exception at the end of the handler in order to avoid getting the control flow back to regular SPARK code (which would otherwise render the proof void).

 Understanding proof consistency
 -------------------------------